PatBall1/detectree2/docs/source/contributing.rst

 Detectree2 Github tips
 ----------------------

-There are many excellent resources for learning Git:
+There are many excellent resources for learning Git.
+See :doc:`using-git`, for a brief overview of Git and Github.
+For tips relating to detectree2 see `detectree2 tips`_.

 * `<https://github.com/JamesFergusson/Introduction-to-Research-Computing/blob/master/05_BestPractice_GIT.md>`_
 * `<https://www.bristol.ac.uk/acrc/research-software-engineering/training/>`_